-Following the amendments to Rule 705(2) of the Listing Manual of SGX-ST, which took effect on 7 February 2020, the Company has ceased to release announcements of the Group's quarterly unaudited financial statements.
-Commencing FY 2020, results for the first half year ("1H") were released to shareholders within 45 days of the end of 1H whilst the annual results were released within 60 days from the financial year end.
-In presenting the Group's financial results, the Board aims to provide shareholders with a balanced and understandable assessment of the Group's performance and financial position with a commentary at the date of the announcement of the significant trends and competitive conditions of the industry in which it operates.
+The Board provides shareholders with periodic financial results in accordance with the timelines prescribed in the Listing Manual.
+For FY 2022, the Company's results for the first half year ("1H") were released to shareholders within 45 days of the end of 1H whilst the annual results were released within 60 days from the financial year end.
+In presenting the Group's financial results, the Board aims to provide investors with a balanced and understandable assessment of the Group's performance and financial position with a commentary at the date of the announcement of the significant trends and competitive conditions of the industry in which it operates.

-For the financial year under review, the CFO provided assurance to the ARC and the Board on the integrity of the 1H unaudited financial statements of the Group.
-The Board, in turn, provided a negative assurance confirmation to shareholders in respect of the Company's unaudited financial statements for the 1H 2020 in accordance with the regulatory requirements.
+For the financial year under review, the CFO and the General Manager of Copthorne Hotel Cameron Highlands provided assurance to the ARC and the Board on the integrity of the 1H unaudited financial statements of the Group.
+The Board, in turn, provided a negative assurance confirmation to shareholders in respect of the Company's unaudited financial statements for the 1H 2022 in accordance with the regulatory requirements.

 The Company ensures that shareholders are notified of all material information in an accurate and timely manner.
-Should there be an inadvertent disclosure made to a select group, the Company will release the same information promptly via SGXNET.
+Should there be an inadvertent disclosure made to a select group, the Company will release the same information promptly via SGXNet.
 The Company's financial results are announced within the mandatory period.
-All shareholders of the Company receive the annual report of the Company and the notice of AGM.
-For the 2020 AGM, the notice of AGM was made available to shareholders solely by electronic means via the Company's corporate website and on the SGX website in accordance with the Order which sets out the alternative arrangements in respect of, inter alia, general meetings of companies and also the requirement for all notices of general meeting of issuers to be published on SGXNET and, if available, the issuer's corporate website.
+All shareholders are notified of general meetings and the documents relating thereto which are made available to shareholders on the Company's corporate website and the SGX website.